abhimanyuchadha/Airport_Baggage_Routing/README.md

 0005 A7 ARRIVAL

-The ouput of the application will be the optimized route for the each bag Following will be the output for the above Input:
+The ouput of the application will be the optimized route for the each bag.
+Following will be the output for the above Input:

 0001 Concourse_A_Ticketing A5 A1 : 11